 A customer subscribed to the Service Plan above and used some amount of Diskspace in their subscription.

-The following screens in the PBA Control Panel demonstrate the problem:
+The following screens in the BA Control Panel demonstrate the problem:

 - The 'Resources' tab in the subscription properties in the Provider Control Panel (PCP) and in the Customer Control Panel (CCP)